cpysleeper/comp562_final/README.md

 # COMP562_final
-Final project
-/n Code is in the image segmentation.ipynb;
-Paper is in the report.
+Final project code is in the image segmentation.ipynb; Paper is in the report.